Tx0actical/Epsilon/README.md

 - [ ] Integrate the main script with `Neural_Engine.ps1`.
 - [ ] Develop a Windows Log Parser, language independent, to collect and parse logs into a suitable format like `json`, `xml`, `csv`, etc.
 - [ ] Function defintions for the remaining functions in `.\Script.ps1`.
+- [ ] Research other Neural Networks, study feasibility of integrating/replacing with the current one.

 ## References

 - [Guide to optimize PowerShell scripts](https://www.itprotoday.com/powershell/tips-optimizing-powershell-scripts)

-- An excellent YouTube stream for builing a Neural Network &rarr [Neural Networks in PowerShell](https://github.com/CarolineChiari/PowerShell)
+- An excellent YouTube stream for building a Neural Network &rarr; [Neural Networks in PowerShell](https://github.com/CarolineChiari/PowerShell)

 - [Official PowerShell Documentation](https://docs.microsoft.com/en-us/powershell/)